 Platform sharing is easily the most common practice in the car industry right now.
 Loads of cars all share one common platform, as that saves engineering costs and allows the automakers to pad out the lineup very efficiently.
 Ironically, Stellantis is still extremely guilty of this today.

 Lancia realized that this wouldn’t be enough for the Thesis.
 That’s why they dumped millions of dollars into developing a bespoke platform that would only be used by the Thesis and no other car.
-Whereas the previous Lancia luxury sedan, the Kappa, shared some DNA with the Alfa Romeo 166, not a single piece of the Thesis was shared with any Fiat or Alfa Romeo model.
+Whereas the previous Lancia luxury sedan, the Kappa, shared some DNA with the Alfa Romeo 166,while the Thesis used a unique platform within the Fiat group, it still relied on Fiat-group engines and shared components where it made sense.

 This made the Thesis truly unique, and as one owner told me, it also means that it’s very expensive to maintain and repair drivetrain components.
 Lancia did come to its senses for the powertrains, however, as those were shared with other models in the Fiat stable.
-There were various five-cylinder diesel and gasoline units, as well as two gasoline-powered V6 engines that shared a lot with the legendary Alfa Romeo Busso engine.
+There were various five-cylinder diesel and gasoline units, as well as two petrol V6 options from Alfa Romeo’s 24-valve ‘Busso’ V6 family (a 3.0 and a 3.2) that shared a lot with the legendary Alfa Romeo Busso engine.

 Not Quite The Intended Runaway Success

-For one, early models struggled with performance, with the early diesel engine in particular being seriously underpowered for such a massive and heavy car.
-It was only manufactured in LHD, meaning some foreign markets couldn’t enjoy a piece of the pie.
+For one, early models struggled with performance, with the early diesel engine in particular being seriously underpowered for such a massive and heavy car. t was sold primarily in left-hand-drive markets, which limited its reach in countries like the UK, meaning some foreign markets couldn’t enjoy a piece of the pie.

 Lancia had forecasted sales figures of about 13,000 models per year when the Thesis was first released, but that was some pretty intense optimism.
-Instead, Lancia only managed to shift 16,000 Thesises during the entire production run from 2002 to 2009.
+Instead, Lancia only managed to shift 16,000 Thesises during the entire production run from 2001 to 2009, with sales beginning in 2002.

 The Last Proper Lancia Sedan

 Very few people realized it at the time, but this would be the last proper Lancia sedan, or at least the last one to have so much involvement from the automaker.
 After the Thesis and towards the end of the 2000s, Fiat decided that Lancia was simply not worth caring about anymore.
-The Delta and the Ypsilon were both badge-engineered Fiats, and the rest of Lancia’s lineup was taken up by rebadged Chryslers.
+Later Lancias leaned heavily on Fiat-group platforms and components, and the rest of Lancia’s lineup was taken up by rebadged Chryslers.
 To further the confusion, in the UK, Lancia’s Fiat-based models would also be sold as Chryslers.

 The Thesis is definitely a curious piece of automotive history, and if things had panned out differently for Lancia, it could have become an absolute tour de force in the luxury car world.
-Maybe the 2020s will finally give way to a Lancia redemption arc… as soon as they’re done making that rebadged Peugeot 208.
+Maybe the 2020s will finally give way to a Lancia redemption arc… as soon as the brand proves it can build something truly distinct again — even if today’s models share Stellantis underpinnings with cars like the Peugeot 208.